 If you need to add a scene, click the green plus sign, then click Upload on the left hand side.
 From here you can select a new scene that supports custom images or video and add it to your video timeline.
 You’ll then be able to upload your image, or your own footage if you have a Premium account.

 Choose your color palette.
-When you’re satisfied with your scenes, click Pick Colors.
-Choose from our pre-coordinated color schemes, or click Custom colors to select your own.
+Time to get fancy.
+Click Pick Colors and choose from our pre-coordinated color schemes, or click Custom colors to select your own.

 Add some audio.
 Next, click Audio to choose your music.
 Select from one of our tracks, or click Upload a track to add your own.
-If you want to add a voiceover to your book trailer, you can record one (here’s our article on how to do it) and upload it here.
+If you want to add a voice-over to your book trailer, you can record one (here’s our article on how to do it) and upload it here.
 FYI, you can upload almost any sort of audio file, including mp3, wav, ogg, wma, and plenty more to Biteable.
 If it’s music, make sure you’ve sorted out the royalties.

 Preview your video.
 When you’re finished editing, click on Preview, then Build My Preview.
 If you need to make any tweaks, you can always go back to a previous page, then rebuild your preview.